TachyonByte/Leaderboard/README.md

    This command mounts the local `sqlite-db` volume to the container’s `/app/ctf/` directory, where the database is stored.

 4. **Access the leaderboard:**
-   Visit `http://localhost` in your browser.
+   Visit `http://localhost` in your browser. use email "admin@admin.com" and password "tulakaymahit"

 ---